 In general, gig workers are classified as independent contractors, so they do not get the same rights as permanent workers under existing labor.
-However, the Malaysian government has begun to take steps to provide more protection for workers in the sector.
-Some of the relevant policies include: a) The Employment Amendment Act 2022 (EAA 2022) Section 101c, which came into effect on September 1, 2022, states that the employee's status does not always have to be based on a written employment contract.
-Provided that a person performs work under the control or direction of another party, his working hours are determined by another person, there is a provision of tools, materials, or equipment for work, the tasks performed are an integral part of the other party's business, his work is solely for the benefit of that party, or if he receives periodic payments as his main source of income.
-This provision implies that the employment status of freelancers is placed as an employee as stipulated in the Employment Act 1955 (EA 1955);35 b) The Social Security Organisation (SOCSO) Self-Employment Social Security Scheme (SESSS), allows gig workers, such as e-hailing and food delivery drivers, to obtain protection against occupational accidents, including occupational diseases and accidents during work-related activities, temporary disability allowance and permanent disability allowance; c) The Employees Provident Fund (EPF) i-Saraan, is a voluntary retirement savings program designed specifically for gig workers.
+(Ali et al., 2023; Nursilah, Zurina, Noor, & Maya, 2020) However, the Malaysian government has begun to take steps to provide more protection for workers in the sector.
+Some of the relevant policies include:

+- a.
+The Employment Amendment Act 2022 (EAA 2022) Section 101c, which came into effect on September 1, 2022, states that the employee's status does not always have to be based on a written employment contract.
+Provided that a person performs work under the control or direction of another party, his working hours are determined by another person, there a provision of tools, materials, or equipment for work, the tasks performed are an integral part of the other party's business, his work is solely for the benefit of that party, or if he receives periodic payments as his main source of income.
+This provision implies that the employment status of freelancers is placed as an employee as stipulated in the Employment Act 1955 (EA 1955).(Abdullah et al., 2024) - b.
+The Social Security Organisation (SOCSO) Self-Employment Social Security Scheme (SESSS), allows gig workers, such as e-gailing and food delivery drivers, to obtain protection against occupational accidents, including occupational diseases and accidents during work-related activities, temporary disability allowance and permanent disability allowance. - c.
+The Employees Provident Fund (EPF) i-Saraan, is a voluntary retirement savings program designed specifically for gig workers.
 The program allows workers to set aside a portion of their income independently, so that they can build a retirement fund as financial security in the future.
-By its voluntary nature, the i-Saraan EPF provides flexibility for gig workers who do not get automatic contributions through the conventional social security system, while supporting their financial stability in the long term.
+By its voluntary nature, the i-Saraan EPF provides flexibility for gig workers who do not get automatic contributions through the conventional social security system, while supporting their financial stability in the long term

 If we look closely, although gig workers are not explicitly recognized in EA 1955, their existence has been indirectly recognized through EAA 2022.
 In Malaysian employment law, employment status has an important role in determining legal rights, protections, and obligations that must be fulfilled.
 If an employment relationship is classified as an employment contract, then the employer has the authority to regulate its workers and be responsible for them during working hours.
-On the other hand, employment contracts in general law focus on the relationship between employers and employees to distinguish the status of employees from independent workers.
-The employment contract itself is a legal of Employment," International Journal of Social Sciences and Public Administration 2, no. 3 (2024): 212-18 https://doi.org/10.62051/ijsspa.v2n3.29.
+(Abu Hassan, Saripan, Putera, Abdullah Ek Mohamad, 2023) On the other hand, employment contracts in general law focus on the relationship between employers and employees to distinguish the status of employees from independent workers.
+The employment contract itself is a legal document that is the basis for determining employment status.
+A legal employment relationship between an employer and an employee, according to common law, is determined based on the terms and conditions that have been agreed upon by both parties.(Le Thu, 2021)